Eaz1424/floodwater_mapping/README.md

-# Project 3 · Mapping Floodwaters with Deep Learning
+# Mapping Floodwaters with Deep Learning

 This project demonstrates a rapid-response workflow for delineating flood extent from multi-temporal Sentinel-2 imagery using a U-Net segmentation model.
 All data are synthetically generated so the notebook can run end-to-end without external downloads.